denocris/High-Performance-Computing-Technology/readme.rst

 9:30 - 10:30: Introduction to  cloud and openstack  (part 1)

-11.00 13:00 : Introduction to  cloud and openstack  (part 2)
+11.00 - 13:00 : Introduction to  cloud and openstack  (part 2)

 14.00-17.00: hands-on:

-                   1. spawn machine on a cloud
+ - spawn machines and configure network  on a cloud

-                   2. install a cluster on a cloud via elasticluster tool
+ - install a cluster on a cloud via elasticluster tool

-                   3. repeat lab1 and lab2 of the first week on a cloud infrastructure
+ - repeat lab1 and lab2 of the first week on a cloud infrastructure